pamodyaDR/Hi5/README.md

 # # How it works

 VCare, concerning the privacy concerns of the fund receivers, will publish fund requests while certifying information given via _Grama Niladhari_ of the responsible Division, and funders across the country can register on the website and publish your donation motive.
 As the mediators, the non-profit organization will match potential donors and fund recipients.
-Upon successful submission, the donor will receive a thank you message as a notification :bell:, and when the fund receiver’s request is fulfilled, the request post will be taken down.
+Upon successful submission :gift:, the donor will receive a thank you message as a notification :bell:, and when the fund receiver’s request is fulfilled, the request post will be taken down.
 VCare would also support fundraising for legit charity projects of youth organizations, schools, universities, etc.